APA Division of Clinical Neuropsychology: Collaborative work

 APA Division 40 has teamed up with the American Speech Language Hearing Association (ASHA) and APA Division 22 to better evaluate and treat people with traumatic brain injury (TBI) by combining the efforts of speech pathologists, rehabilitation psychologists, and clinical neuropsychologists.
 This APA division has also petitioned the Commission for the Recognition of Specialties and Proficiencies in Professional Psychology (CRSPPP) to recognize clinical neuropsychology as a professional specialty focusing on the relationship of behavior to the brain, and applying this knowledge to solving human problems.
 The division has also come up with guidelines for psychometric support to administer and score standardized tests such as IQ tests, endorsed by the National Association of Psychometrists.
 Teaming up with the American Academy of Clinical Neuropsychology (AACN), APA Division 40 helped draft a model Local Coverage Determination (LCD) for deciding what practices Medicare would cover in the states of Wisconsin, Minnesota, Illinois and Michigan.
 The LCD allows neuropsychological assessment for diagnosing Alzheimer's disease, allowing feedback sessions, and using neuropsychological testing for diagnosing Mild Cognitive Impairments, previously detected through interviews alone.

 Along with Division 20 and the committee on aging, Division 40 was involved in drafting APA's response to the first draft of National Framework for Alzheimer's disease (AD), a federal plan of action based on legislation passed in 2011 to reduce the burdens of AD.
 The response encouraged the federal government to allow delivery of care by multidisciplinary teams, and to extend Medicare to allow reimbursement for meetings with caregivers when the patient was not present.
 Along with the American Academy of Neuropsychology and Division 22, Division 40 endorsed the official position of the military TBI task force on the role of neuro and rehabilitation psychology in treating veterans with TBI.
 The division was involved in drafting a joint position statement, along with the AACN, American Board of Neuropsychology, and the National Academy of Neuropsychology, that neuropsychologists should be included among those authorized to evaluate, treat, and provide return-to-play clearance for athletes after a sport-related concussion.

 The American Board of Clinical Neuropsychology, which is responsible for the examination for the diploma in Clinical Neuropsychology, follows the guidelines of Division 40 in determining who is competent to practice.
-Along with the National Academy of Neuropsychology, this division conducted a survey of those in the field in 2001 and reported the results in the Journal of Neuropsychology and the Archives of Clinical Neuropsychology.
+Along with the National Academy of Neuropsychology, this division conducted a survey of those in the field in 2001 and reported the results in The Clinical Neuropsychologist and the Archives of Clinical Neuropsychology.
 The survey found patients were referred to neuropsychologists for differentiating between organic and psychogenic problems, and to oversee recovery of patients newly afflicted with conditions such as strokes.
 The neuropsychologists were reimbursed by managed care organizations (25%), forensic cases (19%), Medicare (17%) and self pay (16%).
 Men earned a median of $95,000 yearly and women $65,000.
 Those in private practice earned a median of $105,000 and average of $127,000, with no gender gap.